-Neither policyholders nor FIL Life hold complex instruments, such as securitisations, and 'non-routine' investments.
+Neither policyholders nor FIL Life hold complex instruments, such as securitisations, non-traded assets or any other 'non-routine' investments.
 There are no plans for any future change.

 B.4.
 Internal Control System

 B.4.1.
 Framework

 The FIL Life Board has ultimate responsibility for FIL Life's system of internal control.
 It has responsibility for compliance with applicable laws, regulations, business standards, rules of conduct and established industry practices.